View Calendar

 School District 45 has a rich history of providing quality education that dates back over 160 years.

-The District was initially formed in April of 1857 as District 9, Town of York, now known as York Township.
-Elected that April as directors were Mr. F. Sumers, Mr. A. Hatfield and Mr. T. Flier.
-The site of the first school house was on a 100’ by 200’ lot purchased by the directors for $10 apiece.
-Then they borrowed $250 at 10% interest for the construction costs.
+The district was originally formed in April 1857 as District 9, Town of York—now York Township.
+Elected that year as directors were Mr. F. Sumers, Mr. A. Hatfield and Mr. T. Flier.
+The directors purchased a 100-by-200-foot lot for $10 each and borrowed $250 at 10% interest to fund construction of the first schoolhouse.

-The Meyers Road School House was a one-room frame structure located at St. Charles Road and Meyers Road, now Westmore Avenue.
-It was named for the prominent Meyer family.
-Diedrick Meyer brought his family here in 1851 from Germany.
-A total of 15 families were serviced by the Meyers Road School House.
-The total construction cost for the schoolhouse was $872.95, including furnishings plus coal for the first year.
-The lumber and hardware were shipped from Chicago on the Galena and Chicago Union Railroad, the first such public transportation from Chicago to this area.
-The railroad is now known as the Chicago Northwestern.
+The Meyers Road Schoolhouse, a one-room frame structure, was built at the corner of St. Charles Road and Meyers Road (now Westmore Avenue).
+It was named after the prominent Meyer family, who settled in the area in 1851 after immigrating from Germany.
+The schoolhouse served 15 families, with a total construction cost of $872.95, including furnishings and the first year’s coal supply.
+Lumber and hardware were shipped from Chicago via the Galena and Chicago Union Railroad, the first rail line connecting Chicago to the area—now part of the Chicago and North Western system.

-On March 17, 2020, registered voters in the D45 community overwhelmingly passed a $30 million bond referendum, which has greatly impacted the future of our schools.
-The 2020 referendum established full-day Kindergarten, built a new Early Childhood Center, increased the safety and security of our schools, upgraded technology throughout our District, and improved the STEM Curriculum.
+On March 17, 2020, voters overwhelmingly approved a $30 million bond referendum.
+The funding established full-day kindergarten, built a new Early Childhood Center, enhanced school safety and security, upgraded districtwide technology, and supported improvements to the STEM curriculum.